OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Localization/README.md

 # Localization (OrchardCore.Localization)

 This modules provides the infrastructure necessary to support the PO (Portable Object) localization file format.
-It also support plural forms.
+It also supports plural forms.

 ## PO files locations